JustLogic: A Comprehensive Benchmark for Evaluating Deductive Reasoning in Large Language Models: Dataset Construction

 \textbf{Argument complexity.} Argument complexity refers to the diversity of argument structures used in the dataset.
 A sufficiently high argument complexity is important because humans use a range of argument forms to reason, beyond just conditionals and modus ponens.
 Moreover, a real-world argument is typically composed of multiple argument forms, due to the inherent complexity of real-life scenarios.

-We evaluate a dataset’s argument complexity based on two metrics: (i) the range of reasoning depth, and (ii) the number of unique argument structures.
+A dataset’s argument complexity is evaluated based on two metrics: (i) range of reasoning depth, and (ii) number of unique argument structures.
 The upper limit of both metrics is calculated based on the theoretical maximum without any additional human input, rather than the highest depth used in experiments in existing works.
 For example, CLUTRR's dataset construction program can generate any number of depths (referred to as relation length in the original paper), despite its experiments only utilizing questions of up to a depth of 10.
 Thus, its upper limit of depth is infinite.

 Table \ref{table:complexity} shows that synthetic datasets, such as CLUTRR, ProofWriter, and JustLogic, excel in this area, as there is no upper limit to their reasoning depth and number of argument structures.
 Manually curated datasets, in contrast, either lack an explicit concept of reasoning depth and argument structures (e.g. LogiQA 2.0), or have a limited selection of both (e.g. FOLIO).
 While manual datasets require significant human efforts and investment to expand their complexity, synthetic ones can scale trivially.